Here’s how to watch Mark Zuckerberg’s ‘unfiltered’ talk on free speech and the internet

 Facebook CEO Mark Zuckerberg has announced (via a Facebook post, of course) that he will be giving a live speech about his “unfiltered” and “most comprehensive” views on “voice and free expression” on the internet.
-The speech will be live streamed today at 10 a.m.
-PT / 1 p.m.
+The speech will be live-streamed today at 10 a.m.
+PT/1 p.m.
 ET.

 I've been writing a speech about my views on voice and free expression that I'm giving tomorrow.
 It's the most…